eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor/README.md

   and run composer update.
 * Add a new `mgd` file in the `Metadata` directory.

+## Developer help
+It is possible to log http requests and responses to the civicrm_system_log table using the omnipay_developer_mode setting.
+This is only appropriate for developers.
+Output is available on the omnilog report if extended reports are installed.

 ### Eway

 The gateways supported are: